NASA says 2017 was one of the hottest years on record

 Related

 A separate analysis by the National Oceanic and Atmospheric Administration pegged 2017 as the third-warmest year on record.
-The agencies said the discrepancy was the result of differences they use in analyzing global temperature data.
+The agencies said the discrepancy in the rankings was the result of different methods that they use to analyze global temperature data, but that overall, their assessments on the state of the global climate are in agreement.

 Data from both agencies show that the five warmest years on record have all occurred since 2010.